Weij28/log-systems/README.md

 # log-in system has been established by date of 0508
 # Under a condition to repair one inconvenience on the function of sign-in membership.

+# This log-in system is as well dedicated by devise kit specially based on rails frame.

 This README would normally document whatever steps are necessary to get the application up and running.